-Under prior law, taxpayers―both corporations and individuals―had to carry forward their NOLs to future years.
-That’s not a great treatment because you don’t get the tax savings of deducting the NOL until you file the future tax return.
+Under prior law, taxpayers―both corporations and individuals―had to carry forward their net operating losses (NOLs) to future years.
+This means that you wouldn’t get the tax savings of deducting the NOL until you filed the future tax return.
 The new law allows you to carry-back any NOLs generated in 2018, 2019, or 2020 to the five years prior to the year of loss.

 Delay of Payroll Tax Payments

-Employer federal payroll tax payments normally due in 2020 are now deferred.
+Employer federal payroll tax payments normally due in 2020 now are deferred.
 Half of the 2020 payments will be due Dec.
 31, 2021, and the other half will be due Dec.
 31, 2022.
-This should provide employers with immediate cash that would have otherwise gone toward payroll tax deposits.
+This provides employers with immediate cash that would have otherwise gone toward payroll tax deposits.